QilongZhang/srswiki/v3_EN_Docs.md

 ## [GPERF Memory and Performance Analysis](v1_EN_GPERF)

 How to figure out memory leaks?
 Why use gmc?
 Why isn't valgrind supported by SRS?
 How to figure out performance bottlenecks?
-Please see: [GPERF Memory and Performance Analysis](v1_EN_GPERF)
+Please read [GPERF Memory and Performance Analysis](v1_EN_GPERF)

 ## [GPROF Performance Analysis](v1_EN_GPROF)

 How to figure out the performance issues of SRS?
 How to use gprof?
 How to draw performance graphs using dot?
-Please see: [GPROF Performance Analysis](v1_EN_GPROF)
+Please read [GPROF Performance Analysis](v1_EN_GPROF)

 ## [Perf Performance Analysis](v1_EN_Perf)

 How to use the kernel performance tool perf to figure out the performance issues of SRS?
-Please see: [Perf Performance Analysis](v1_EN_Perf)
+Please read [Perf Performance Analysis](v1_EN_Perf)

 ## [C++ IDE](v2_EN_IDE)

 How to choose a C++ IDE?
 We recommend the UltimateC++ or Clion.
-Please see: [C++ IDE](v2_EN_IDE)
+Please read [C++ IDE](v2_EN_IDE)

 ## [GIT Usage](v1_EN_Git)

 How to get the stable release of SRS?
 How to merge master with your branch?
 How to use CSDN mirror in China?
-Please see: [GIT Usage](v1_EN_Git)
+Please read [GIT Usage](v1_EN_Git)

 ## [Usage: RTMP](v1_EN_SampleRTMP)

 Usage: How to use SRS to deliver RTMP?
-Please see: [Usage: RTMP](v1_EN_SampleRTMP)
+Please read [Usage: RTMP](v1_EN_SampleRTMP)

 ## [Usage: RTMP Cluster](v1_EN_SampleRTMPCluster)

 Usage: How to use SRS to deliver RTMP cluster?
-Please see: [Usage: RTMP Cluster](v1_EN_SampleRTMPCluster)
+Please read [Usage: RTMP Cluster](v1_EN_SampleRTMPCluster)

 ## [Usage: HTTP FLV](v2_EN_SampleHttpFlv)